Atlético Nacional: History

 1976 saw a new era for the club begin, with the hiring of Argentine manager Osvaldo Zubeldia.
 With his strong emphasis on conditioning and physical play, Zubeldia was able to manage the club to two further titles, 1976 and 1981, as well as regular finishes towards the top of the table.
 During the Zubeldia era, the heart of the team was César Cueto, central midfielder and team captain from 1979 to 1983.
 During the 1981 championship season, Cueto was voted the league's player of the year.
 This successful era ended with Zubeldia's sudden death of a heart attack in January 1982.
 Nacional remained a power in Colombia, but the death of their manager, the departure of Cueto, and the rise of América de Cali (the Red Devils won five straight championships in the 1980s) left its fans dissatisfied, and began a decade-long trophy drought.

 Determined to break their stranglehold, the club made a significant change in 1987.
 First, they appointed Francisco Maturana as manager.
 A regular in the team's defense during the 1970s, Maturana was considered a rising star in Colombian football management and had just been named manager of the national team.
 Maturana was thus simultaneously trying to lead the club to a domestic title and assemble a national side that could qualify for the World Cup.
 The two goals were complementary; Atlético Nacional's traditional preference for Colombians over foreigners made them a natural base for Maturana to build his national team upon.
 However, there was also another development of more questionable legality; in the 1980s, Nacional was linked to the Medellín Cartel.
 Its leader, Pablo Escobar, who was also the most prominent of Colombia's drug lords, was a fan of both football and betting, and also wanted to invest in a local club and find a way to launder his drug money.
 Although Escobar never took a public role, the money he poured into the club made a major impact.
 In Maturana's words, "The introduction of drug money into soccer allowed us to bring in great foreign players.
 It also kept our best players from leaving.
 Our level of play took off.
 People saw our situation and said Pablo was involved.
 But they couldn't prove it".

-Regardless of how the club was assembled, by 1987 they certainly had a strong roster featuring a collection of Colombian internationals.
-In goal was René Higuita, the flamboyant keeper known for his tendency to leave his area.
-In defense they had the cool, calm, and collected Andrés Escobar and veteran Luis Fernando Herrera.
+Regardless of how the club was assembled, by 1987 they had a strong roster featuring a collection of Colombian internationals.
+In goal was René Higuita, a keeper known for his tendency to leave his area.
+In defense they had Andrés Escobar and veteran Luis Fernando Herrera.
 The midfield featured Leonel Álvarez (capped over 100 times for Colombia) and Alexis García (team captain and Medellín native).
 In the attack, the club could count on John Jairo Tréllez, one of the country's most prolific goal-scorers.
 This lineup was good enough to finish second in both the Apertura and Finalización, qualifying for the championship round, in which they finished fourth.